uci-plrg/pmrace-vagrant/README.md

    Press any keys to start Post-rash client..
 ```

 once you see *Post-Crash Execution 1* in the server's terminal, press any keys in the client's terminal to start the post-crash test case.
 Once you press any keys, so many persistency races are reported in the server's terminal.
-Rerun the *redis-client.sh* one more time after server prints "Pre-Crash Execution 2" to gracefully finish all executions in the server.
+Rerun the *redis-client.sh* one more time after server prints "Pre-Crash Execution 2" and press any keys once you see the message in the client's terminal to gracefully finish all executions in the server.

 11. Similar to Redis, open two terminals.
-Run *memcached-server.sh* in one terminal and in the other terminal run *memcached-client.sh*.
+Run *memcached-server.sh* in one terminal first, and then in the other terminal run *memcached-client.sh*.

 ```
     # Server terminal